ray-project/deltacat/README.md

 <summary><span style="font-size: 1.25em; font-weight: bold;">LLM Batch Inference</span></summary>

-DeltaCAT multi-table transactions, time travel queries, and automatic schema evolution can be used to create auditable LLM batch inference pipelines.
+DeltaCAT multi-table transactions, data lake time travel, and automatic schema evolution can be used to create auditable LLM batch inference pipelines.
 For example, the following code tries different approaches to analyze the overall tone of customer feedback, then generates customer service responses based on the analysis:

 ```python
 import deltacat as dc